karafka/karafka/README.md

 - Expertise and guidance on using Karafka within new and existing projects
 - Trainings on how to design and develop systems based on Apache Kafka and Karafka framework

-If you have any questions about Kafka/Karafka commercial support, please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly.
+If you are interested in our commercial services, please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly.

 ## Warning